 Top 3 Cybersecurity Threats For Small Businesses (& How To Stay Safe)

-In this article, I’ll guide you through what I consider to be the top three cybersecurity threats for small businesses and provide you with some tips on keeping your business safe.
+In this article, I’ll guide you through what I consider to be three top cybersecurity threats for small businesses and provide you with some tips on keeping your business safe.

-Just to ensure that we are all operating from the same basic understanding, a cyber threat is something that has the potential to damage, destroy, disclose or distribute information.
-Cyber threats also have the potential to provide unauthorized access to IT systems and disrupt the daily online activities of users.
+Cyber threats have the potential to damage, destroy, disclose or distribute information.
+Cyber threats also can provide unauthorized access to IT systems and disrupt the daily online activities of users.

 Here is a list of what I consider to be the top three latest cyber threats for small businesses: